RyanLua/Signs/.github/SUPPORT.md

 ## Contributing

-If you would like to contribute to Shime, please read [Contributing](/.github/CONTRIBUTING.md) for more information.
+If you would like to contribute, read [Contributing](/.github/CONTRIBUTING.md) for more information.